smartlook/smartlook.github.io/_docs/gdpr.md

 subtitle: "Record user information of EU visitors."
 ---

 Depending on content you record you need your user’s consent.
-Once user gave you his consent use API code below.
-The code needs to be adjusted based on what answer you received.
+Once user gave you his consent this API.
+The code below needs to be adjusted based on what answer you received.

 Make sure you enabled required project settings before using this API.
 {: .alert .alert-warning }

-There are 3 possible values to choose from which you can enter in the code:

-1. `true` if user agreed and provided consent
-2. `false` if user declined
-3. `null` if user was not asked or did not chose an option yet

 ## Form inputs